bdamon/MuscleDTI_Toolbox/README.md

 ## 6. Installation Instructions
 We assume that you have installed MATLAB v.
 2019b or later, including the Image Processing toolbox.

-1) From this page, lick the green Code button.
+1) From this page, click the green Code button.
 2) Select Download Zip.
 3) On your system, navigate to your Downloads folder.
 4) Unzip the file folder, saving it in a directory of your own choosing.